prathikmurthy/prathikmurthy/README.md

 <h3 align="center">< Software engineer experienced in web and mobile development /></h3>

-* 💻 Currently working as a Product Data Technology intern for [Steelcase](https://www.steelcase.com/)
+* 💻 Currently working as a Web Development intern for [Steelcase](https://www.steelcase.com/)
 * 〽️ Studying Computer Science @ the University of Michigan

 If you want to get in touch: